gdsc-gcect/GCECT-APP/Assets/Contributing.md

 <br>
 -----------------

-### *Note*: Always comment and provide apt descriptions wherever necessary for efficient running of the project.
+### *Note*: Always comment and provide apt descriptions wherever necessary for the efficient running of the project.